Updated: 6 hours ago

 Revelation is one of the most fascinating, most abused and most debated books of the New Testament.
 Do the verses in Revelation show progressive revelation that can override what has come before it?
 Does the language of torment give us a picture of judgement that should be read back into the rest of the bible?
 Is it prophecy for the future or has it already been fulfilled...or both?
-Some see Revelation as such a difficult book that they avoid it (including reformers like Calvin and Luther), others see it is a straight forward read that very little connection to other books, context or other parts of Revelation is required at all to understand it (see The Left Behind series).
+Some see Revelation as such a difficult book that they avoid it (including reformers like Calvin and Luther), others see it is a straight forward read that has very little connection to other books, without need to consider context or other parts of Revelation to understand it (see The Left Behind series).

 I want to dig into Revelation and so I'm going to set some time aside to do a chapter by chapter look at Revelation using resources from different perspectives to get a better idea of what God was (and is) saying through the visions John saw and the ancient apocalyptic style of writing that John used.

 The idea of this study is more for personal reference but I am also looking to apply it both to the main focus of this project as well as the everyday application as a Christian.
 I am hoping to engage with academic level commentary (commentaries by G.K.
 Beale, Richard Baukham, Sigve K. Tonstad, Craig Keener currently sit on my desk as I write this).
 I also am looking to engage with differing views of hell when appropriate such as Gregory MacDonald's (a.k.a Robin Parry) 'The Evangelical Universalist' and more popular level books such as Joshua Ryan Butler's 'The Skeletons in God's Closet'.
 I will use author's and scholars surnames simply for succinctness, I do hold all of these commentators, no matter our disagreements, in high esteem.